WLenhard/cNORM/README.md

 ![](vignettes/plotSubset.png)

-In this example, a Taylor polynomial with power k = 4 was computed.
+In this example, a Taylor polynomial with power k = 4 was computed in order to model a sample of the ELFE 1-6 reading comprehension test (sentence completion task; W. Lenhard & Schneider, 2006).
 In the plot, you can see the share of variance explained by the different models (with progressing number of predictors).
-Mallow's $C_p$ is used ($BIC$ is available through the option `bic = TRUE`).
-The predefined $R_{adjusted}^{2}$ value of .99 is already reached with the third model and afterwards we only get minor improvements in $R_{adjusted}^{2}$.
-On the other hand, $C_p$ rapidly declines afterwards, so model 3 seems to be a good candidate in terms of the relative information content per predictor and the captured information ($R_{adjusted}^{2}$).
+Mallow's Cp (an AIC like measure) is used (BIC is available through the option `bic = TRUE`).
+The predefined adjusted R2 value of .99 is already reached with the third model and afterwards we only get minor improvements in adjusted R2.
+On the other hand, Cp rapidly declines afterwards, so model 3 seems to be a good candidate in terms of the relative information content per predictor and the captured information (adjusted R2).
 It is advisable to choose a model at the "elbow" in order to avoid over-fitting, but the solution should be tested for violations of model assumptions and the progression of the percentiles should be inspected visually, as well.

 ![](vignettes/plotPercentiles.png)

 The predicted progression over age are displayed as lines and the manifest data as dots.
-Only three predictors were necessary to almost perfectly model the norm sample data with $R_{adjusted}^{2}$.
+Only three predictors were necessary to almost perfectly model the norm sample data with adjusted R2.

 ## Installation
 Once it is on CRAN, cNORM can be installed via